Which countries could be added to the green list next?

 What are the requirements to join the green list?

-The Caribbean island of Grenada, for example, has not had a single new case of COVID-19 for months.
-Malta’s seven-day new infection rate is 2.1 cases per 100,000 people, versus the U.K.’s rate of 93.7, almost 40 times higher.
-Malta has also vaccinated more of its population at least once than the United Kingdom has.
+Poland, for example, has a low seven-day new infection rate is 1.9 cases per 100,000 people, versus the U.K.’s rate of 397.3 cases.
+The country has also fully vaccinated 45% of its population.

 One of the main reasons for this is because, despite its vaccination programme, the UAE operates major global transit airports in Dubai (DXB) and Abu Dhabi (AUH), where passengers from high-risk countries regularly mix with passengers from low-risk countries.

 Which countries may be added next?

 Based on the fact that several countries were added to the green list at the last review, there is a good chance some more countries could be added on 5 August.

 Travel analyst Paul Charles from The PC Agency has identified the following countries that he feels should already be added to the green list based on their pandemic statistics, so may be added at the next review: